 Gmail makes money through the sale of extra features, which are especially popular with businesses that want to use Gmail as their email platform.
 Gmail is also part of the Google family of applications, and so it makes money in many of the same ways — including displaying banner advertisements on its web pages.

 As we said above, you never have to pay for Gmail, and its paid features aren't all that vital to its operation.
-In most cases, payments are made to increase the effectiveness of free Gmail features.
+In most cases, payments are made to increase the effectiveness of free features.
 Some ways that you can do this include:

 That’s how much Gmail costs, and how it makes its money.
 Now that you know that you can use it for free, you may want to create an account.